 Going Beyond GIT in Salesforce DevOps

-GIT is great for Salesforce DevOps, but it is not without hazards!
+GIT is great for Salesforce DevOps, but it is not without constraints!

 Arguably the world’s most powerful distributed control system, GIT is designed to handle everything from small to very large projects with speed and efficiency.
 It is faster to commit and one of GIT’s biggest advantages is its branching capabilities.
 Initially, created to handle Linux development for developers of Linux Kernel in 2005 GIT is the leading version control in today’s time.